mktung/the-pipe-strip/transcripts/transcript.md

 But, let's take a step back.
 Let us examine this from all sides, all perspectives.
 And when I first came across this comic strip, I was at my father's house.
 The newspaper had arrived and I picked it up for him, and brought it inside.
-I organized his sections for him and, yes, the comic strip section fell out from somewehre in the middle.
+I organized his sections for him and, yes, the comic strip section fell out from somewhere in the middle.
 Landed on the kitchen floor.
 I picked up the paper pages and saw up somewhere near the top of this strip.
 Just like Jon, I too was wearing an aquamarine shirt.
 So I thought, "Ah, interesting.
 I'll have to see to this later."

 I snipped out the little comic and held onto it.
 Five days later I reexamined, and it gripped me.
 I needed to find out more about this.
 The information I had was minimal, but enough.
 An orange cat named Garfield.
 Okay, that seemed to be the linchpin of this whole operation.
 Yes, another clue.
 A signature in the bottom right corner.
-A man's name: Jim Davis.
+A man's name, Jim Davis.
 Yes, I am on to it for sure.

-So, one: Garfield, orange cat.
-And two: Jim Davis, the creator of this cat.
+So, one, Garfield, orange cat.
+And two, Jim Davis, the creator of this cat.
 And that curiously plain man.
 I did not know at the time that this name was Jon.
 The strip, you see, had no mention of this man's name, and I'd never seen it before.
 But I had these clues.
 Jim Davis.
 Garfield.
 And then I saw more.
 I spotted the